dreimark/Moon/_posts/2020-05-16-mastering-openssl.md

 ## About Certificate Signing Requests

 Obtaining an SSL certificate from a certificate authority (CA) requires to create a certificate signing request (CSR).
-Provide information u might be prompted, especially the Common Name (CN) has to be correct and should be the Fully Qualified Domain Name (FQDN).
+Provide information u might be prompted, especially the common name (CN) has to be correct and should be the fully qualified domain name (FQDN).

 ## Create a Private Key and a CSR